Home » Drilling Calculations » ECD In Drilling | What is, How To Calculate & Control

 Mud Hydrostatic Pressure

-Static pressure is the pressure exerted by a stationary fluid of a given density at a given vertical depth.
-It also includes any drilled solids which may be suspended in the mud column.
-It is measured in pounds force per square inch (psi).
+Static pressure is the pressure exerted by a stationary fluid of a given density at a vertical depth.
+It also includes any drilled solids suspended in the mud column.
+It is measured in pounds of force per square inch (psi).

 Mud density can also be expressed in terms of psi/1000ft.
 This is denoted as pptf = pounds-force per thousand feet.

-pptf is a way of showing the pressure generated by the mud for each interval of 1000ft TVD (Note: TVD not MD).
-To convert a pressure gradient of psi/ft to pptf just multiply by 1000.
+pptf shows the pressure generated by the mud for each interval of 1000ft TVD (Note: TVD, not MD).
+To convert a pressure gradient of psi/ft to pptf, just multiply by 1000.

 i.e. 0.5 psi/ft * 1000 = 500 pptf